Simulated Forex Trading: Why It Is Vital For Traders

 Written by Chris Gillie

-Chris Gillie is the founder of Axcess FX, a forex software review and research website.
+Chris Gillie is the founder of Axcess FX, a Forex software review and research website.
 He is a former investment banker who worked in FX Sales on the UBS London trading floor.
-Chris has been using forex trading software as part of his trading set-up since the late 2000s and the embryonic days of MetaTrader and the MQL coding language.
+Chris has been using Forex trading software as part of his trading set-up since the late 2000s and the embryonic days of MetaTrader and the MQL coding language.